yebityon/POLDAM/README_en.md

 └── poldam_sample.sh
 ```

-### Description
+## Description
 - Data
   - This directory contains the selogger and Java Motivation Example. docker-compose mounts this directory in the Java container.
 - dockerfiles
   - Contains the Dockerfile for Java 8.
 - poldam/graph
-  - Provides an algorithm to build and compare a Merkle tree from information parsed by MetaFileParser.
+  - Provides a Definition, an algorithm to build and compare a Merkle tree.
 - poldam/helper
   - Provides a helper program to build a graph, i.e., an example program that combines selogger_log_parser and graph.
 - poldam/script
-  - CMake provided in this directory automatically compiles cpp files and links them with poldam/helper, poldam/graph, and poldam/util.
-To create your own script using the above libraries, place the program in this directory.
+  - With the default configuration, CMake builds the cpp files located in this directory and links them with poldam/helper, poldam/graph, and poldam/util.
+To create your own script using these libraries, place your program in this directory.
 - poldam/selogger_log_parser
   - Provides a parser that takes the log directory output by selogger as input, interprets the files in that directory, and outputs necessary information.
   - Contains definitions for selogger event types, among other things.